Machine Learning with a Reject Option: A survey: Introduction

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:preliminaries}, we formalize the setting in which machine learning with rejection operates.
-In Section~\ref{sec:rejection_types}, we answer Q1 and identify the two main motivations to abstain from making a prediction.
-Section~\ref{sec:properties} provides a general overview of how rejectors can be developed and learned, and how rejectors relate to the types of predictors (Q2, Q3, Q4).
-Section~\ref{sec:metrics} introduces means to evaluate the performance of models with a reject option (Q5).
-In Section~\ref{sec:data-flow}, Section~\ref{sec:learning}, and Section~\ref{sec:discr_gen}, we provide a more detailed and structured overview on the actionable techniques to reject based on the relevant literature.
-In these sections, we focus, respectively, on the architecture, the learning phase, and the model type.
-Section~\ref{sec:applications} treats the main application fields (Q6), while Section~\ref{sec:related_research_areas} explores the relation of machine learning with a reject option with other research areas (Q7).
-Finally, Section~\ref{sec:research_questions} summarizes our conclusions and lists the main open research questions.
+In Section~\ref{sec:preliminaries}, we formalize the setting in which machine learning with rejection operates and identify the two main motivations to abstain from making a prediction (Q1).
+Section~\ref{sec:metrics} introduces the means to evaluate the performance of models with rejection (Q2).
+Sections~\ref{sec:separated_rejector},~\ref{sec:dependent_rejector}, and~\ref{sec:integrated_rejector} provide a structured overview of the actionable techniques to reject based on the relevant literature.
+In these sections, we focus on describing the architecture (Q3), the rejector's learning (Q4), and the key pros and cons (Q5).
+In Section~\ref{sec:combining_rejectors} we explore how to combine multiple rejectors to allow different types of rejection (Q6) Section~\ref{sec:applications} discusses the main application fields (Q7), while Section~\ref{sec:related_research_areas} explores the relation of machine learning with rejection with other research areas (Q8).
+Finally, Section~\ref{sec:conclusion_and_future_direction} summarizes our conclusions and lists the main open research questions.